 - Check in our repository on GitHub to make sure no one else has begun work with this document.
 You will know by the filename (see Naming Scheme below).
 [As we discussed on Tuesday, 5/17, for now, please skip this step — Dr. Johnson-Jones will ensure that no one else already has your document]

 - ICreate an XML file for the document using the oXygen XML editor.
-To do this, download the XML template for this project.
-You’ll find the file in BB > XML template (I can’t upload it here because WordPress won’t accept XML files for security reasons).
+To do this, download the XML template for this project: ew_template (you’ll need to download and unzip this file; we had to upload it as a zip file because WordPress won’t accept XML files directly for security reasons).
 From within the oXygen XML editor, open the file and do a Save As, giving the document the appropriate name (see Naming Scheme below).
 [Once we are using GitHub, you’ll want to be sure to save the file to the local folder that syncs to our repository on GitHub.
 For now, save to wherever you like.]

 - Once you have saved the file, edit the values shown below in blue within the TEI header: